simon-v/bchinfo.org/_alerts/2015-07-04-spv-mining.md

 validation.
-- **Web wallets** are very diverse in what infrastructure they run and how they handle double spends, so unless you know for sure that they use Bitcoin Core 0.9.5 or later for full validation, you should assume they have the same security as the lightweight wallets described above.
+- **Web wallets** are very diverse in what infrastructure they run and how they handle double spends, so unless you know for sure that they use Bitcoin Cash Node 0.9.5 or later for full validation, you should assume they have the same security as the lightweight wallets described above.

 <h2 id="cause">What's Happening</h2>

 Summary: Some miners are currently generating invalid blocks.
-Almost all software (besides Bitcoin Core 0.9.5 and later) will accept these invalid blocks under certain conditions.
+Almost all software (besides Bitcoin Cash Node 0.9.5 and later) will accept these invalid blocks under certain conditions.

 So far, the following forks of two or more blocks have occurred: